 Why does Stetson University want to know if I have included it in my will or estate plan?

 Being aware of your estate provision allows us to express our gratitude to you in person and also to clarify your intent so that the university will be a good steward of your gift.
 If you can provide an approximate amount of your gift, it will be added to our Gift Planning Inventory.
 This is an estimated total of future gifts, which is currently more than $100 million.
-The president and the Board of Trustees use the "PGI" as an indicator when making long-term financial plans for the university.
+The president and the Board of Trustees use the "GPI" as an indicator when making long-term financial plans for the university.

 Isn't the Stetson Society just something for rich people?

 The majority of Stetson Society members are everyday people who aren't wealthy.
 There is no minimum amount that qualifies for membership -- what's important is your desire to leave a legacy gift to help prepare future students to lead meaningful, productive and significant lives.
-You have the choice of benefitting the department or program that means the most to you, or you can leave an unrestricted gift that will be used wherever the need is greatest.
+You have the choice of benefiting the department or program that means the most to you, or you can leave an unrestricted gift that will be used wherever the need is greatest.

 What's involved in becoming a member of the Stetson Society?